Ignaciojeria/einar-docs/src/content/docs/others/postgresql.md

 ```sh
 einar generate postgresql-repository save-customer
 ```
-Here's an example of how the generated code might look:
+Here's an example of how the generated code will look:
 ```sh
 type SaveCustomer func(ctx context.Context, input interface{}) error